IBM/ubiquity-docker-plugin/ibm-block-storage-via-scbe.md

 #> docker exec container1 ls /data/FILE
 ```

-You can also see the new attached volume on the host
+Now you can also display the newly attached volume on the host.
 ```bash
 #> multipath -ll
 mpathacg (36001738cfc9035eb0000000000cbb306) dm-8 IBM     ,2810XIV